annab4093/blog-hw/posts/hsmeas1.md

 ## Olafur Eliasson, The Weather Project (Tate Modern, 2003)

-![Olafur Eliasson’s The Weather Project (Art Installation)](hsme/heydar.jpg) Eliasson’s artificial sun at the Tate Modern, shrouded in mist and mirrored on the ceiling, immerses viewers in an illusory infinity.
-The work manipulates perception, making the man-made feel cosmic—a sublime fusion of art and environment.
+![Olafur Eliasson’s The Weather Project (Art Installation)](hsme/heydar.jpg)

+Eliasson’s artificial sun at the Tate Modern, shrouded in mist and mirrored on the ceiling, immerses viewers in an illusory infinity.
+The gigantic artificially recreated sun appear as if time becomes static, making the viewer feel a sense of abnormality, epic,and grandeous that transcends mundane life.
+The height of the space aids the audience' perception of such feelings merging art and environment.
+The work used scale to manipulates perception, making the man-made feel cosmic and overwhelming sublime.

 ## Zaha Hadid’s Heydar Aliyev Center (Architecture)

-![Zaha Hadid’s Heydar Aliyev Center (Architecture)](hsme/weather.webp) Hadid’s fluid, gravity-defying curves create an uncanny sense of motion frozen in time.
+![Zaha Hadid’s Heydar Aliyev Center (Architecture)](hsme/weather.webp)

+Hadid’s fluid, gravity-defying curves create an uncanny sense of motion frozen in time.
 The building’s seamless white surfaces and lack of right angles evoke an almost alien grandeur, making the viewer feel as if they’ve stepped into a futuristic dreamscape

 ## James Turrell’s Roden Crater (Land Art)